 More and More Teens Abuse Alcohol as They Get Older

 According to teen substance abuse statistics, by the time Canadian students are in the 12th grade, the majority of them are drinking alcohol.
-83% of 12th-grade students in Ontario admitted to drinking alcohol with 49% confessing they binge drink.
+83% of 12th-grade students in Ontario admitted to drinking alcohol, with 49% confessing they binge drink.

 Where do teenagers get alcohol?
 Some steal it from their parents.
 Others buy it from criminals on the street.
-According to the CSIS, there are around 950 organized criminal groups, and the majority of these criminal groups earn money through illegal drug sales.
+According to the CSIS, there are around 950 organized criminal groups, and the majority of these criminal groups earn money through illegal alcohol and drug sales.

 How Many Students Are Offered Drugs at School?

-Canadian students are sometimes offered, sold or given drugs while at school.
+Canadian students are sometimes offered, sold, or given drugs while at school.
 23% of students in Ontario said they were offered drugs at school within the past year at the time they were surveyed.

 Parents must teach their teenagers how to turn down drugs and alcohol and avoid giving in to peer pressure.
-This will help decrease the chance your child tries drugs when they are offered whether it’s from a friend or someone at school.
+This will help decrease the chance your child tries drugs when they are offered, whether it’s from a friend or someone at school.

 If you suspect it’s too late and your child is already using drugs, you can schedule a 30-day assessment and intervention at Venture Academy.
 We have high success rates in helping teenagers stop substance abuse and improve their relationships with their parents.
 For lasting change, we recommend you enroll your child in our substance abuse treatment center.